By Rick Steves

 Many passenger boats crisscross the Aegean Sea, making it quick and fairly easy to reach your island getaway.
 Be warned, however, that gathering ferry information takes some work, as routes can be covered by multiple companies and schedules can change.
 Prior to your trip, look up schedules online, then confirm the details on arrival in Greece at any travel agency (or two or three, as you may get slightly different information from different agencies).
-Keep in mind that sailings can be cancelled because of bad weather (more likely in the off-season).
+Keep in mind that sailings can be cancelled because of bad weather (more likely off-season).

 To save time, consider flying.
-Compared to boats, flights are less likely to get delayed or cancelled, tend to offer more frequent connections, and are much faster — but often more expensive.
+Compared with boats, flights are less likely to get delayed or cancelled, tend to offer more frequent connections, and are much faster — but often more expensive.
 Two major Greek carriers offer daily flights from Athens to many Greek islands are Olympic Airlines and Aegean Airlines.
 Also consider Astra Airlines and Sky Express.
 If you're headed to far-flung islands such as Mykonos or Santorini — which have small airports — check flights on these airlines, which can be surprisingly affordable (and save you the long boat journey).
 By shopping online at least a few weeks in advance, you may be able to snare a deal.

 The Greek islands are made-to-order for cruising and a major destination for cruise ships.
 If you're coming on a cruise, your challenge is to beat the hordes: You'll arrive in town at precisely the same time as 2,000 other visitors, all hoping to fit the maximum amount of sightseeing, shopping, or beach time in a single day.
 Get as early a start as possible, and explore the back lanes and beaches when the main drag gets too congested.